For the second part of my 'How To Crochet' series, I am going to show you how to crochet in a double stitch.

 And working back along the top line just as you did at the start.

 And you are done!

-I love using this stitch as it is really quick and simple and you can use it to create any number of designs, I use double crochet to make my summer bralet tops I sell on my Etsy site, check them out here...
+I love using this stitch as it is really quick and simple and you can use it to create any number of designs, I use double crochet to make my summer bralet top check out how to make one here.